 I’m certain that as a follower of this blog, you’ve noticed an absence of postings for a while.
 No, I haven’t ceased my relentless pursuit of spreading the Funeral Gospel according to the Commander.
-For the latter part of 2017, I spent a great deal of time, as the Director of Marketing, dedicated to The Foresight Companies, which is a monumental task in itself.
 Not to mention co-hosting Funeral Nation TV, for which Ryan Thogmartin and I recently published our 102nd show.
 I haven’t exactly been sitting around waiting for the funeral industry to change.
 Rather, I’m leading the conversation, providing common sense commentary and solutions for problems some see perplexing, yet I see invigorating.

 Hence, I’m broadening my position as a funeral industry superlative to offer several avenues of approach for fellow professionals to hear/see what needs to be said: WAKE UP!
 In the next few weeks, you’ll see a new articles, short blog pieces, videos, and basically get a snout full of my perspectives about our industry.
 From business practices, training, suppliers, industry news, and stuff that comes to mind…it’s all going to be here at The Funeral Commander and shared throughout my vast social media connections.
-Please follow me at LinkedIn, Facebook, and Twitter) as well as at The Foresight Foreca$t.
+Please follow me at LinkedIn, Facebook, and Twitter).
 Be vigilant and remember, “A vision is only a dream without execution.”
 Cheers y’all!

 What is your funeral home business culture?
 To define business culture; a set of similar and collective values, beliefs as well as attitude.
 The culture of a funeral home has significant impact on just about every facet of the operation.
 Culture is also a trained attribute…does your funeral home provide training at all?